 During this reporting period, the OIG did not encounter any problems in obtaining assistance or access to agency records.
 Consequently, no report was issued by the IG to the agency head in accordance with Section 6(b)(2) of the IG Act.

-The OIG can also be accessed via the World Wide Web.
-The OIG internet address is www.ftc.gov/oig/oighome.htm.
-A visitor to the OIG home page can download any of the OIG's semiannual reports to Congress, the FY 1997 and FY 1998 CFO Act audits, and can browse through a list of audit reports, identifying those of interest and ordering them via an e-mail link to the OIG.
-In addition to this resource of information about the OIG, visitors are also provided a link to other federal organizations and offices of inspector general.
+The OIG can be accessed via the world wide web at www.ftc.gov/oig/oighome.htm.
+A visitor to the OIG home page can download recent (1995 -- 1999) OIG semiannual reports to Congress, the FY 1997 and FY 1998 CFO Act audits, and can browse through a list of audit reports and order them via an e-mail link to the OIG.
+In addition to this information resource about the OIG, visitors are also provided a link to other federal organizations and offices of inspector general.
 During this semiannual period, the OIG received approximately 7,000 visits to its home page.

 Employees and the public are encouraged to contact the OIG regarding any incidents of possible fraud, waste or abuse occurring within FTC programs and operations.
 The OIG telephone number is (202) 326-2800.
 To report suspected wrongdoing, employees and the public should call the OIG's chief investigator directly on (202) 326-2581.
 A confidential or anonymous message can be left 24 hours a day.